sdmp/sdmp.github.io/index.md

 ## Resources

-Resources [published/synchronized](#publishsynchronize) between nodes **must** be [SYML][syml] streams conforming to the [YAML message](#message-format) restrictions.
-There are two types of resources published within the SDMP:
+Resources [published/synchronized](#publishsynchronize) between nodes are [SYML][syml] streams conforming to the [YAML message](#message-format) restrictions.
+Additionally, all resources have at the root of the YAML message the property named `resource`,  with the following reserved values:

-* [Document Resources](#document-resources) are the general message type, and may contain public data, or data that is visible only to the intended recipient.
-* [Control Resources](#control-resources) are specific resource types, and contain information establishing node and user identities, and authorizing relationships between the two.

-### Shared properties

-All resources have `resource` as a reserved property at the root of the YAML message.
-This property has the following reserved values:

 * `user` *[string, required]* The key fingerprint of the user creating the resource.
 * `action` *[string, required]* Describes an action to take regarding a resource. **Must** be one